Last updated: January 6, 2020

-With the update to North 6.1 together with “Norseman” and “Ironman” the Happiness system in Banished was changed.
-In this post you will find information about how it actually works now and what to do in game for full happiness.
-If you want to play with these mods, but don’t want any theory, then you can just scroll down to some useful tips.
+With current versions of the North together with the “Norseman” and “Ironman” mods, the happiness system of Banished got reworked.
+In this post you find information about how it actually works now and what to do in game for full happiness.
+If you want to play it without the theory, just scroll down for some useful tips.

 First of all, the basic mechanics of the happiness system explained in this text are hard coded in the original game and can not be changed by modding.
 What the mentioned mods do is a new scaling of happiness and a rebalancing of connected buildings and resources.

 With the happiness change, banished people no longer start completely satisfied, but rather with an initial state of only 60%, which is 3 stars.
 To get 5 stars, the conditions for a happy life must be fulfilled.
 So, the effect of the existing system is now noticeable and also relevant in game, especially for productivity, because unsatisfied citizens do not work productively, and happiness will improve it.

 In Banished there are 5 aspects of happiness and citizens want to have everything fulfilled in order to be really happy.
 There are also a few additional factors that you should know.
 The 5 basic aspects are: